eladtpro/azure-aks-scaler/README.md

 GitHub Action Variables, GitHub sets default variables for each GitHub Actions workflow run.
 You can also set custom variables for use in a single workflow or multiple workflows.
 > Variables provide a way to store and reuse non-sensitive configuration information.
 You can store any configuration data such as compiler flags, usernames, or server names as variables.
 Variables are interpolated on the runner machine that runs your workflow.
 Commands that run in actions or workflow steps can create, read, and modify variables.

-Variables can be accessed using the *vars* kewords, e.g ***vars.RESOURCE_GROUP***, complete exsample in the action (workflow) file [main.yaml](https://github.com/eladtpro/azure-aks-scaler/blob/main/.github/workflows/main.yml)
+Variables can be accessed using the *vars* keyword, e.g ***vars.RESOURCE_GROUP***, complete example in the action (workflow) file [main.yaml](https://github.com/eladtpro/azure-aks-scaler/blob/main/.github/workflows/main.yml)
 ![AKS Scaling](assets/github-repo-vars.png)

 #### Run the workflow

-After setting the secrets and environment variabls as listed above on your cloned GitHub repository, all left is running the workflow in order to deploy the scaler on your azure environment.
+After setting the secrets and environment variables as listed above on your cloned GitHub repository, all left is running the workflow to deploy the scaler on your Azure environment.

 There are two ways to trigger the workflow, the first and simple is to push changes to the main branch.

-The second is running the workflow manualy, follow the instructions bellow,
+The second is running the workflow manually, follow the instructions below,
 For more information about configuring the workflow events, see [Events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch):

 1. On GitHub.com, navigate to the main page of the repository.